Lehi is developing a

 Continuation of Fox Canyon Road as dirt road up the canyon.

-Extends a mile up the canyon with acceptable grade of 400 vertical per
+has an acceptable grade of 400 vertical per

 View down Oak Hollow on the dirt road.